hankehly/ansible-django/README.md

 TODO:
 - use vault to store credentials
-- provide helpful message at end of playbook
 - provide way to terminate instance
 - setup security group with open TCP 8080 port
 - create EC2 keypair